 to get you sharing safely and understanding how to set permissions and accounts securely.

-If you are new to Linux and just need to get things done now:
+If you are new to Linux and just need to get a common "users share" on a common server created now:

 chmod -R 777 /Share/